 A Conversation with Gamma: Their First 6 Months with Qualified

 A few months ago, we sat down Joe Leverson, Head of Digital Marketing at Gamma.
 At the time Joe was a new customer of Qualified, excited about using Conversational Marketing to transform the website experience and generate more pipeline.
 Joe shared some initial success stats, including a 22% increase in marketing qualified leads (MQLs) and a 33% improvement in website conversion.
-Well, fast forward 6 months, and Gamma is all-in on Conversational Marketing since it has generated nearly £1million in pipeline and over 50 new sales opportunities in just a few months.
+Well, fast forward 6 months, and Gamma is all-in on Conversational Marketing since it has generated over £2 million in pipeline and over 150 new sales opportunities in just a few months.

 So we met with Joe to learn more.
 Joe shared how they’ve expanded their strategy, what makes their sales reps successful on the platform, and how it’s impacted their sales and marketing relationship.

 Before we dive in, here’s some quick background on Gamma.
 Gamma is a dominant player in the UK communications market and a publicly traded company with over 1,100 employees.
 Gamma’s big on Salesforce and Pardot; these platforms are the heartbeat of their sales and marketing organizations.

 Now that you’re up to speed, here are some highlights from our conversation with Joe.

 Before we put chatbots on our site, we were driving people to standard forms that had low completion rates.
 We started off with a pretty simple chatbot approach.
 We built one bot to serve the entire website, engage visitors, and capture leads.
 It made for a much more engaging way for visitors to get in touch with us.
 The bot approach tripled conversion rates just by inviting website visitors to engage in a more authentic way.
 We were pretty transparent that they were talking to bots, but we had some fun styling the messages, giving them a voice, and taking people down different flows in the experience.